lukemonahan/SA-otx/README.md

 It does this by running a saved search to populate the various otx_*_intel lookups with the last 90 days of OTX indicators.
 These lookups are then setup as threat sources for Splunk ES.

-By default indicators will expire 1 day after they disappear from the feed: i.e. 91 days after they appear in OTX.
-This can be changed by adjusting either (or both) of the time range for each saved search or the expiry for the threat intel source.

 The `otx_index` macro controls where this add-on will look for `otx:indicator` events.

 Requirements: